 3. Jeff Ready urges MSPs to share real stories to show the real-world impact

 When talking to clients or prospects about the risks they might face, it is understandable that an MSP may talk about all of the different threats from a very high level.
 Unfortunately, psychology has shown that most people will fall victim to optimism bias – meaning the natural reaction for most people is to think “that will never happen to me.”

 Optimism bias is the same reason three-quarters of people surveyed think they are above average drivers.
 Clearly 75% of people cannot be above average.

 Scale Computing’s CEO Jeff Ready strongly recommends using real-world examples of business resiliency.
 As an MSP, you likely have had a client face the kind of situation you’re trying to get a prospect to avoid.
 Use those personal stories to illustrate the real risks that happen.

-Jeff stressed that “if you’re an MSP, you have to talk in terms of concrete examples and anecdotes because it’s much easier for [clients and prospects] to see how these things can happen to them.”
+Jeff stressed that “if you’re an MSP, you have to talk in terms of concrete examples and anecdotes because it’s much easier for to see how these things can happen to them.”

 4. Jay McBain advises MSPs to understand where clients are investing now